 Mediums:.
 I use Natural Pigment’s Oleogel and I love how it handles.
 It’s easy to use, no mess, no fuss and is solvent free.

 I highly recommend Natural Pigments for those who want to use quality oils.
 Their Rublev oil colors are absolutely fantastic to work with.
 They are handmade using traditional pigments.

 Substrate and Grounds: I paint on wood braced panels I make myself.
 Size the panel first before applying an Alkyd Lead oil ground.

 I don’t recommend painting on stretched canvas.
 If you do, be sure to size your canvas first BEFORE you paint.
 The reason for this is the oil paint will eventually rot your canvas.
 You must prep your canvas properly.

 Paper towel and clean-up… I prefer to use paper towel instead of rags to clean my brushes.
 I also find that the cheapest brand or even recycled paper towel is best.
 No lint.
 Avoid the big fluffy rolls of paper towel.

 Even though one can’t smell the odorless Mineral spirits, it is still a chemical and is still dangerous.
 I don’t use it anymore.
 I use walnut oil as a brush dip to clean my brushes.
 I just wipe off the excess paint and dip my brush into walnut oil, don’t swish your brush, just dip it and work it into a paper towel.

-My favorite brush cleaner is Turpenoid.
+My favorite brush cleaner is Murphy’s Soap.
 I can’t live without it.
 The best ever!
 It will even clean off hardened stiff brushes, it’s amazing and totally Non-toxic!

-IMPORTANT: Make sure you rinse your brushes off thoroughly with water to remove ALL traces of Turpenoid.
-This stuff does not dry or evaporate.
-Which means if you get this stuff into your paint, it won’t cure.
-Ever.
+IMPORTANT: Make sure you rinse your brushes off thoroughly with water to remove ALL traces of soap.

 Happy painting 😉